luapower/website/www/md/faq.md

 using the [luapower] module (which also has a command-line interface, so check it out).

+> Luapower can also maintain a dependency database file (luapower_db.lua) which can be used to acquire dependency info from multiple platforms (by running `./luapower update-db` on each platform) and then access that information from _any_ platform.
+That is why many luapower commands accept an optional platform arg.

 ## How is versioning maintained?

 A package's version is the result of `git describe --tags --long --always`,